Abandoned & Little-Known Airfields:

 bounded by Knoxville, Anna, Connors, and Pacific Highway.

-as it is quite a bit smaller than the runway length listed for this field on multiple aeronautical charts.
+being quite a bit smaller than would have been possible given the runway length listed for this field on multiple aeronautical charts.

 The September 1955 San Diego Sectional Chart (courtesy of Chris Kennedy) depicted the field under another spelling: "Pikes" Airport.